 FAQ

-• For detailed information on consortium eligibility, please refer to the Legal Framework in the Call for Pilots Manual (available at https://www.ds4sscc.eu/cfp-two ).
+• For detailed information on consortium eligibility, please refer to the Legal Framework in the Call for Pilots Manual (available at https://www.ds4sscc.eu/cfp-three).

 1.Who can apply (e.g., public administrations, companies, academia, NGOs)?